Nowadays, pasture-raised chickens have become a key part of sustainable poultry farming.

 A good feed contains protein, vitamins, and minerals that promote growth and egg-laying.
 Select organic grains, layer pellets, or grower feed based on the age of the chicken.

 Always give them plenty of clean water, particularly during hot weather, or else they will experience heat stress.
-Ensure the water containers are clean and accessible for the birds in the pasture.
+This is key for both healthy meat and pasture-raised eggs.

 5. Health and Biosecurity Practices